elizabethgarza/Spanish-Diacriticizer/README.md

 --a writer can quickly determine that the correct form of the word *esta* should be *está* because it functions as the verb, *is*, instead of the adjective *this*.

-Outside of a grammatical context, there are also three simple pronunciation-based rules which humans can rely on, as long as the word is not a homophone:
+In addition to a grammatical context, there are three simple pronunciation-based rules which humans can rely on, as long as the word is not a homophone:

 1. Words ending in a vowel, -n, or -s are stressed on the next to the last (penultimate) syllable--e.g.:
    *na-da* / *nothing* is pronounced **na**-*da*.